InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Introduction

+Results of this study should be of interest to the scientific community and urban planners.
+The scientific community would be able to see the contribution of certain elements of the built environment to UHIs from a different perspective and temporal resolution at the neighborhood scale as normally reported in the literature.
+These observations can also motivate investigations on data driven modelling to predict the evolution of UHIs and the efficacy of mitigation strategies.
+Data driven models, together with thermal images collected from an observatory, could easily be integrated in a digital twin of a city to help urban planners in determining how to make cities more sustainable and resilient towards UHIs.

-The method used to analyze urban heat fluxes at the neighborhood scale is described in Section \ref{sec:materials_and_methods}.
-It comprises the mathematical formulation of urban heat fluxes, the description of experimental instruments, and the explanation of the sensitivity analysis and validation.
+The method used to analyze heat fluxes using thermal images collected by an observatory and data obtained by weather stations is described in Section \ref{sec:materials_and_methods}.
+It comprises the mathematical formulation of heat fluxes, the method used to collect data from an observatory and weather stations, the procedure used to study the sensitivity of the surface temperature assessed from thermal images with respect to some parameters, and the calibration of the surface temperature obtained from thermal images against measurements of contact surface sensors.
 In Section \ref{sec:results_and_discussion}, the results of this study are detailed and discussed.
 Finally, conclusions are explained in Section \ref{sec:conclusions}.